Sociology: sociology of education, immigration, life course transitions, emotions, health, applied sociology, and mixed-methods research

 B.A. in European & Middle Eastern Studies, University of Texas at Austin (2013)

 "Democratizing Northern Virginia (DemNOVA)."
 Wilkerson, Kellie and Fanni Farago.
-Project co-presented at the 2021 Mason Graduate Interdisciplinary Conference.
+Presented at the 2021 Mason Graduate Interdisciplinary Conference.

 "Inequality in the Senior Year: Second-Generation Immigrants’ Narratives of the Transition Out of College."
 Silver, Blake, Fanni Farago, and Tharuna Kalaivanan.
-Paper presented at the 46th Mid-South Sociological Association's conference.
+Presented at the 46th Annual Mid-South Sociological Association's conference.

 "Helping to Heal: Current Trends in Medications for Opioid Use Disorder (MOUD) Utilization Across Problem-Solving Courts."
-Paper presented at the 46th Mid-South Sociological Association's conference.
+Presented at the 46th Annual Mid-South Sociological Association's conference.

 "Variants of Discrimination: How do they Impact Immigrant Students' Academic Performance?."
 Paper accepted to the American Sociological Association's Refereed Roundtable on Immigration and Educational Inequality.
 Meeting canceled due to COVID-19.